Want to go Bangkok shopping?

 Want to bypass the brand names and jump straight to bargain ladies fashion?

 Well, at this indoor market you are bound to find a style that suits you, it has literally hundreds of small shops to browse through.

 So let's get you started on your shopping adventure and first cab off the rank in this Bangkok Shopping guide is the Platinum Fashion Mall in Pratunam close to the Baiyoke Tower and just across the road from the Amari Watergate Hotel.

-Read about a Bangkok Shirt Shopping expedition and how to find good quality inexpensive business shirts in the Pratunam area of Bangkok.
+Read about my Bangkok Shirt Shopping expedition and how to find good quality inexpensive business shirts in the Pratunam area of Bangkok.

 If you are interested in electronics then the Bangkok shopping guide recommends Pantip Plaza as the place to come and shop in Bangkok.

 It has 5 floors of wall to wall computers, sound systems, cameras, memory sticks, hard drives, mother boards etc.